Strategy

 • End-to-end traceability: every metric connects back to a documented source.

-• Framework-aligned dashboards to simplify CSRD, ISO or SBTi reporting.
+• Framework-aligned dashboards to simplify CSRD, ISO or SBTi reporting, including built-in custom reporting capabilities for audit traceability.

 Ideal for companies already deep into digital transformation and ESG strategy.